Social Media

 One of the easiest ways to build trust is to turn a negative customer experience into a positive one.
 Here's a few simple ways to do so.

-One of the challenges businesses have to deal with in a real-time online world is a negative customer interaction.
-These can happen anywhere a customer engages with your brand – in store, online, phone support, social media, etc. Before social media, when a customer had a bad interaction with a business, the best they could do is tell their friends or write to the business using a feedback form.
+Before social media, when a customer had a bad interaction with a business, the best they could do is tell their friends or write to the business using a feedback form.
 Neither of which would usually result in any major publicity.
 But now, they can tweet about it, Facebook about it, blog about it, leave a review about it, or otherwise share it in a way that has the potential to get worldwide attention.

 A lot of businesses tend to brush negative customer interactions under the rug.
 Others convince themselves “bad publicity is still publicity.”
 Smart businesses have found ways to turn the negative experience into a positive one.
 And by doing this, they have received benefits beyond just changing the mind of that one customer.
 In this post, we’re going to look at ways you can turn a negative customer experience into a positive one, and how it can have a strong impact on your business as a whole.

-Three Ways to Turn Negative Customer Experiences Into Positive Ones
+3 Ways to Turn Negative Customer Experiences Into Positive Ones

 First, let’s look at how you can turn any negative customer experience into a positive one.
-These are the three steps you need to take.
+These are the three steps you need to take:

 1. Respond to the Customer